tamdaz/ultimate-gtk4-crystal-guide/docs/fr/packaging/flatpak.md

 commands = [] of String

-# The following loop will go through all libs and symlink their libs to the parent folder.
 # La boucle ci-dessous va parcourir tous les bibliothèques et créer des raccourcis à ces libraries pour le dossier parent.
 commands << "for i in ./#{PATH}/*/; do ln -snf \"..\" \"$i/lib\"; done" commands += postinstall_scripts if postinstall_scripts.size > 0